apereo/cas/docs/cas-server-documentation/installation/Configuration-Properties.md

 - `casuser`: This is the authenticated user id received from CAS
 - `notused`: This is the password field that isn't used by CAS.
 You could literally put any value you want in its place.
-- `ROLE_ADMIN`: Role assigned to the authorized user, which is then cross checked against CAS configuration.
+- `ROLE_ADMIN`: Role assigned to the authorized user as an attribute, which is then cross checked against CAS configuration.

 ## Web Application Session